zaidmohd/azure_arc/docs/azure_arc_jumpstart/azure_arc_k8s/day2/cluster_api/cluster_api_gitops_helm/_index.md

 ## The "Hello Arc" Application & Components

-- Before kicking the GitOps flow, let's verify and "zoom in" to the Kubernetes resources deployed by running a few _kubectl_ commands.
+- Before kicking off the GitOps flow, let's verify and "zoom in" to the Kubernetes resources deployed by running a few _kubectl_ commands.

 - Show the Flux operator pods.